alibaba/jsni/README.md

 It is acronym for JavaScript Native Interface.

 ## Usage
-### Required
-It is required that the node version is v7.0.0 or higher.

-First, prepare your addon written by jsni.
-Here are [examples](https://github.com/alibaba/jsni/tree/example).
+Prerequisites:
+  * node 7.x or above
+  * npm

+We can try jsni beginning with the [hello-world](https://github.com/alibaba/jsni/tree/example) example.

+First, clone it to your local machine.

+    git clone https://github.com/alibaba/jsni.git -b example

 Second, install jsni using npm:

+    cd jsni/hello-world/
-    npm install jsni --save
+    npm install jsni

-Then, require the jsni package and use it like this:
+Finnally we can build and run it:

+    node-gyp rebuild
+    node test.js

+And it will show "hello".

+The essential JavaScript code is like this:

     var jsni = require("jsni");
     var addon = nativeLoad("addon");
     console.log(addon.hello());

+## Collaborators
+* **Jin Yue** &lt;jinyue.derek@gmail.com&gt;

 ## License
 BSD-3-Clause